 Deepak Gupta is the founding principal of Gupta Wessler PLLC.
 He specializes in Supreme Court, appellate, and complex litigation on a wide range of issues, including constitutional law, class actions, and consumers’ and workers’ rights.
 He has also taught public interest law and appellate advocacy at Georgetown and American universities.

 Deepak has briefed and argued a wide range of statutory and constitutional cases before the U.S. Supreme Court, several state supreme courts, and federal appellate courts nationwide.
 He argued before the U.S. Supreme Court in AT&T Mobility v.
 Concepcion (2011), a landmark case at the intersection of arbitration, preemption, and class actions.
-He was lead counsel this past term in Expressions Hair Design v.
-Schneiderman, arguing on behalf of a group of small merchants in a constitutional challenge to swipe-fees laws brought in the wake of the $7 billion Visa swipe-fee antitrust settlement.
-More recently, Deepak serves as counsel for the plaintiffs in two cases challenging President Trump's violations of the Constitution's Emoluments Clauses, CREW v.
+He was lead counsel in Expressions Hair Design v.
+Schneiderman (2017), arguing on behalf of a group of small merchants in a constitutional challenge to swipe-fees laws brought in the wake of the $7 billion Visa swipe-fee antitrust settlement.
+More recently, Deepak was appointed by the Supreme Court to brief and argue in support of a judgment left undefended by the Solicitor General in Smith v.
+Berryhill.
+He also serves as counsel for the plaintiffs in two cases challenging President Trump's violations of the Constitution's Emoluments Clauses, CREW v.
 Trump and District of Columbia v.
-Trump, and for the plaintiff in the leadership dispute at the Consumer Financial Protection Bureau, English v.
 Trump.

 Before founding his firm in 2012, Deepak served as Senior Litigation Counsel and Senior Counsel for Enforcement Strategy at the CFPB.
 As the first appellate litigator hired under Elizabeth Warren’s leadership, he was instrumental in launching the Bureau’s amicus program, defending its regulations, and working with the Solicitor General’s office on Supreme Court matters.
 For seven years previously, he was an attorney at Public Citizen Litigation Group, where he founded and directed the Consumer Justice Project and was the Alan Morrison Supreme Court Project Fellow.
 He received his law degree from Georgetown, studied Sanskrit at Oxford, and received his undergraduate degree in philosophy from Fordham.

-Deepak is a member of the Board of Directors of the Alliance for Justice, the Board of Directors of The Impact Fund, the Advisory Board of the Institute for Consumer Antitrust Studies, the Legal Affairs Committee of the American Association for Justice, and the Class Action Preservation Committee of Public Justice.
+Deepak serves on the boards of directors for the Alliance for Justice, The Impact Fund, the Biden Institute, the Institute for Consumer Antitrust Studies, the Legal Affairs Committee of the American Association for Justice, and the Class Action Preservation Committee of Public Justice.

-Alan S. Kaplinsky is a senior partner and Practice Leader of the more than 125-person Consumer Financial Services Group at Ballard Spahr LLP which was recently named by Law 360 a Banking Law Practice Group of the year, in 2017 He devotes his practice exclusively to: (i) counseling financial services companies with respect to bank regulatory and transactional matters, particularly consumer financial services law, and (ii) defending them when they are sued by consumers and governmental enforcement agencies in individual and class action lawsuits.
+Alan S. Kaplinsky is a senior partner and Practice Leader of the more than 110-person Consumer Financial Services Group at Ballard Spahr LLP which was recently named by Law 360 a Banking Law Practice Group of the year.
+He devotes his practice exclusively to: (i) counseling financial services companies with respect to bank regulatory and transactional matters, particularly consumer financial services law, and (ii) defending them when they are sued by consumers and governmental enforcement agencies in individual and class action lawsuits.
 Alan was the first president of the American College of Consumer Financial Services Lawyers, an organization founded in order to honor those lawyers who have made substantial contributions to the development of consumer financial services law.
 In April of 2016, he received the American College’s Lifetime Achievement Award.
 He is a past chair of the Committee on Consumer Financial Services of the Section of Business Law of the American Bar Association.
 He has been named as a tier one banking and consumer financial services lawyer in the 2006-2018 editions of Chambers USA: America’s Leading Lawyers for Business, a directory of America’s leading lawyers.
-For 23 years, he has annually co-chaired for Practicing Law Institute its Annual Institute on Consumer Financial Services in New York and Chicago.
+In 2015, Alan was named as a “Trailblazer” by the National Law Journal because of his pioneering work related to consumer arbitration provisions.
+For 24 years, he has annually co-chaired for Practicing Law Institute its Annual Institute on Consumer Financial Services in New York, Chicago and San Francisco.
 His group recently received the 2018 Readers’ Choice Awards from JD Supra, including the Top Firm Award in Banking and Finance.
 Alan earned Top Author honors in Banking and Finance and was ranked #1 in Class Actions.
+He was recently awarded the National Law Review’s “Go-To Thought Leadership Award in Consumer Finance” for his work on the Firm’s Consumer Finance Monitor blog which Alan launched in 2011.
+Alan recently launched a companion podcast series known as Consumer Finance Monitor.